data-for-health/bc-analytics/README.md

 # bc-analytics
-combing structured and unstructured data for BC analytics
+Combing structured and unstructured data for BC analytics